Commercial Auto Insurance Minimum Requirements in Rhode Island

 - How many and what kind of vehicle(s) you need to insure

 - Who owns the vehicle

 The answers to the items above can guide you in your decision.
 Typically, business owners should get commercial insurance if they have vehicles for business purposes only, or if they employ multiple workers who drive the business vehicles.
-If you only have one or two cars and you drive them both for work and for personal use, a simple personal car insurance policy could suffice.

 In other words, you’ll most likely need commercial vehicle insurance if: